Sending Feedback

-The Feedback API allows users to provide feedback on responses created from the Chat API or Generate API (though note that the latter is officially deprecated, see this guide for more information).
+The Feedback API allows users to provide feedback on responses created from the Chat API.

 The endpoint accepts preference and performance feedback, which we use to improve our models.
 This guide provides a starting point for using the Feedback endpoint.